PART 1 - THE SACRED PARTS OF MY SOUL

 Life In The World

 I mostly stayed out of trouble and got good grades and top recommendations for college… until I didn’t.
-I’ll never forget how shocked, surprised, and disappointed my mother was when at 18 I announced I was getting married to a boy I hardly knew, in August, and the baby was coming in February.
+I’ll never forget how shocked, surprised, and disappointed my mother was when, at 18, I announced I was getting married to a boy I hardly knew in August, and the baby was coming in February.

-They called themselves, Seventh-Day Adventists.
+They called themselves Seventh-Day Adventists.

 A New Start